digi-ron/AHK-MicrosoftEdgeBingRewardsAutomation/README.md

 - Windows only, because AutoHotKey was Windows only last I checked, also even if it was cross compatible it references a folder structure that doesn't exist outside of Windows
 - This script assumes your main drive is "C:\\" and that the host system is 64-Bit.
 It's only coded in one location in the script so if this is not the case then just change that path string
 - This **_will_** mess up your search history with a bunch of nonsense searches if you care about that
+- UPDATE 01/12/2023 - The script is getting flaky seemingly because Bing is getting smarter against automated searches.
+I've added some URL params that it seems to expect and randomized the wait time to combat this, but it may not register every search anyways.